 Finally, here is a very special case.
 To keep with the tradition of the last post, I will ask you to check the two following pictures and to keep an eye out for what could differentiate those two plants.

 It is two varieties of the same plant, Acorus calamus (A, source) and Acorus calamus var. americanus (B, source).
 The difference between these two plants are the number of chromosomes, and their concentration in β-asarone, a carcinogenic compound that also cause vomiting.
 The American variety is diploid (2n) and contains no or almost no β-asarone.
 The European and Asian version are tri- or tetraploid (3n and 4n) and contain a lot of β-asarone.
 I will give you more information on these kind of chemical and environmental variation in a later post.

-There is still a lot of plant that can be confused, which we will see later.
+There are still a lot of plants that can be confused, which we will see later.
 In the next post, we will explore the toxicity of edible plants (!).

 Edit: My thanks to /u/Thallassa on reddit for the revision and input.